19 Apr 5 Computer Vision Trends in 2021

 Image recognition using point cloud has become a popular technology when it comes to object tracking.
 A point cloud is a collection of data points within a 3-dimensional coordinate system.
 Usually, this technology is used within a closed space.
 The shape and the location of the objects are listed as coordinates and the whole collection of these coordinates is known as “point cloud”.

 The interesting thing about this technology is that you can find the exact position of an object in the space inside any closed area.
 The accurate representation of the object makes it easier to monitor its movement and it has many applications in real-world problems.
 You can track the construction sites, detect any kind of damage to the goods, analyze or map an area in a better way, or perform improved asset management as every object would be tracked along with its movement.

-The MR uses external cameras and sensors to accurately map the environment and eye-tracing and utilizing gyroscopes to position the user and track its movements accurately.
+MR uses external cameras and sensors to accurately map the environment.
+It also utilizes gyroscopes & eye-tracking technology to locate them and track movements accurately.
 Such a system can perceive the environment and tell the user about certain obstacles in the way.
 The VR movement changes with the user’s eye and body movement for more accurate results and the user is also guided indoors regarding the directions.

 There are a few shopping stores already using MR and the shoppers can easily find the items on the list by getting an AR device.
 The users are instructed regarding each item’s location in their list and the AR device can utilize floor plans, information about the stock, and map the store in real-time.
 One of the prime examples of the implementation of MR is a Sephora application that lets the users know how different makeup products would change their look in various light conditions.